 - Once you log in and connect to your server of choice, you can enjoy a much safer browsing experience with Chrome.

-What you should know beforehand is that every browser extension that you download is sandboxed.
-This means that as long as you give no permissions for the plug-in, you downloaded, it's sitting quietly and isolated from all other processes running in the foreground.
+Yes, VPN Chrome extensions are safe.
+But what you should know beforehand is that every browser extension that you download is sandboxed.
+This means that as long as you give no permissions for the plugin you downloaded, it's sitting quietly and isolated from all other processes running in the foreground.

 Google itself is curating the Chrome store, so every submission gets reviewed.
 These procedures eliminate a larger chunk of extensions that are straight-up malware.